-A bell will sound at the start of the first case and the patient will enter the room with an examiner.
+A bell will sound at the start of the first case and the examination will begin.
+Usually a patient will enter the room with an examiner.
 The candidate should then engage with the patient as if this was a real consultation and manage the case appropriately.
 At the end of the 10 minutes, another bell will sound and the patient and examiner will leave the room.
+On occasion the candidate may be brought to another room to manage a case

 The role of the examiner is to observe the candidate and score their performance.
-There should be no verbal interaction between the candidate and the examiner.
+In some cases the examiner may give a piece of information asked for by the candidate, eg particular examination findings, other than this there should be no interaction between the candidate and the examiner.